Table of Contents

 a.
 What is Glaucoma?

-Glaucoma is not one condition, but a group of conditions that affect the optic nerve.
+Glaucoma is a condition that occurs when the optic nerve is damaged due to increased pressure in the eye.
 Glaucoma can affect people of any age but is more common in older adults.
 In adults over 60, glaucoma is a leading cause of blindness.

 Often, glaucoma is caused by having very high pressure in the eye.
 This pressure typically occurs gradually.
 Pressure can build in the eye when the channel that helps fluid flow into the eye becomes blocked.